spherex-xyz/spherex-contracts/docs/Integration_Guide.md

 ## Protection  - the big picture
-- Spherex protection works by identifiying suspicious and malicious behavior patterns of a transaction as it is being executed by the protocol (between any number of contracts)
+- Spherex protection works by identifying suspicious and malicious behavior patterns of a transaction as it is being executed by the protocol (between any number of contracts)
-- The granularity of the protection is **functions** - meaning the smallest unit of code we track behaviour of is a function.
+- The granularity of the protection is **functions** - meaning the smallest unit of code we track behavior of is a function.
   - The data collected and used for each function in each protocol may change, depending on various factors (gas cost in the chain, past history, client requests, etc.)
 - `pure` and `view` functions are not protected, as they do not change the state of the contract , and therefore do not require protection.

-## Some terms and defenitions
+## Some terms and definitions

 #### Contracts in the system